Rational Structures on Automorphic Representations: Introduction

-The divisibility relation in (c) a non-trivial statement if and only if $\Pi$ contributes to inner (resp.\ cuspidal) cohomology with coefficients in $M$.
-In (c) and (d) we do not assume $M$ to be irreducible.
-By passing from an absolutely irreducible $M$ for which $\Pi$ contributes to an irreducible submodule of $\res_{\QQ_M/\QQ}M$, we obtain a local system defined over $\QQ$ and the contribution of $M$ in (c) and (d) disappears.
-From (d) we deduce a $\QQ_M$-rational decomposition of cuspidal cohomology into irreducibles (cf.\ Corollary \ref{cor:cuspidalrationaldecomposition}).

-In general it is not clear if $\QQ(\Pi)^{\rm rat}=\QQ(\Pi)$, because multiplicity one fails in general, and we currently do not have enough control over preservation of automorphic representations under Galois twists.
+It is not clear if $\QQ(\Pi)^{\rm rat}=\QQ(\Pi)$, because multiplicity one is known to fail in general.
+We show that the degree of the field of definition over $\QQ(\Pi)$ divides the multiplicity and is therefore bounded (cf.\ Theorem \ref{thm:finitedefinition}, (c)).
+Corollaries \ref{cor:cuspidalrationaldecomposition} and \ref{cor:qbarcuspidalcohomology} show the existence of a rational decomposition of cuspidal cohomology into irreducibles.

-Assume now that $K\subseteq G$ is a model of a maximal compact subgroup of $G(\RR)$ defined over a number field $\QQ_K'$, over which every $K(\RR)$-conjugacy class of $\theta$-stable parabolic subalgebras of $\lieg_\CC$ admits a $\QQ_K'$-rational representative.
+To state the global extension of Theorem \ref{introthm:finitedefinition}, assume that $K\subseteq G$ is a model of a maximal compact subgroup of $G(\RR)$ defined over a number field $\QQ_K'$, over which every $K(\RR)$-conjugacy class of $\theta$-stable parabolic subalgebras of $\lieg_\CC$ admits a $\QQ_K'$-rational representative.